 Fishing Licenses: are not included.
 A non-resident license runs about $100.00 CND.

 Trout Rock Lodge

-Trout Rock Island is located in the pristine North Arm of Great Slave Lake in the Northwest Territories.
-The Lodge is only a 12-minute float plane ride from Yellowknife.
+Trout Rock Island sits in the pristine North Arm of Great Slave Lake in the Northwest Territories.
+The Lodge is only a 12-minute floatplane flight from Yellowknife.
 Trout Rock Wilderness Lodge features home-cooked meals and northern hospitality, cozy, private, guest cabins, a hot tub, and pitch-and-putt golf course.
 That means you will most likely fly to the Lodge the same day you leave home and avoid the hassle of staying at a hotel upon arrival in Yellowknife.
-This is the land of the midnight sun - around summer solstice, the sun shines at midnight.
+This is the land of the midnight sun - around the summer solstice, the sun shines at midnight.

 Daily Fishing Schedule:

 8:00 a.m.
 Breakfast, then you'll head out with your guide for fishing.